 TL;DR

 Speed test loads a lot of data to measure your download speed.
 Due to the widespread use of speed tests, they contribute significantly to global CO2 emissions.
 It is therefore preferable not to use a speed test if it is not really necessary.
 Should you use a speed test?
-Then use Internet Speed at a Glance (CO2 label A+), TestMy.net (CO2 label B) or Google Fiber (CO2 label C).
+Then use Internet Speed at a Glance (CO2 label A+), Down at a Glance (CO2 label A+), TestMy.net (CO2 label A) or Google Fiber (CO2 label B).

 These speed tests take the least time (and therefore data) to measure the download speed.
 As a result, they have the smallest ecological footprint.